raoul2000/yii2-workflow/guide/docs/concept-overview.md

-# Concepts

-Before being able to use *SimpleWorkflow* there are some simple key concepts that you must know.

-## What is SimpleWorkflow
+## Generalities

-*SimpleWorkflow* is a set on objects dedicated to help managing the life-cycle of an ActiveRecord model within a *workflow*.
+*yii2-workflow* is a set on objects dedicated to help managing the life-cycle of an ActiveRecord model within a *workflow*.

 It includes :